-“How much does it cost to travel the world” is a question I’ve been asked a lot since starting my travel blog, and it’s one that has a thousand possible answers.
+“How much does it cost to travel the world” is a question I’m asked a lot as a travel writer.
+It’s also a question that has a thousand possible answers.
 The factors that contribute to the cost of a round the world trip are infinite, but I know you haven’t clicked on this post to talk ifs and hypotheticals – you want answers!
 So let’s try and get to the bottom of it…

 The short answer: